Freedom to speak up

 We'd like to remind all staff: if in doubt, please speak up.
 It doesn’t matter if you are mistaken, as long as you are genuinely concerned.

 Safe and respectful treatment of our patients and service users is our main aim and all our staff, trainees and students are the ones best placed to identify if care standards are not at the high level they should be.
 If poor practice or wrongdoing is taking place, then it is everyone’s responsibility in our organisation to recognise and raise this, rather than to turn a blind eye.

-Our Freedom to Speak up Guardian is Gill Rusbridger.
-Her role is as an additional independent person with whom our staff can consult in confidence.
-She offers support and advice on how best to take matters forward with confidence, to ensure that the Trust deals with any concerns appropriately and that all staff who speak up are treated well.
+Our Freedom to Speak up Guardian is Dan Sumpton.
+His role is as an additional independent person with whom our staff can consult in confidence.
+He offers support and advice on how best to take matters forward with confidence, to ensure that the Trust deals with any concerns appropriately and that all staff who speak up are treated well.